Ashleigh Barty career statistics

 This is a list of the main career statistics of professional Australian tennis player Ashleigh Barty.
 She has won 15 singles and 12 doubles titles on the WTA Tour, including three Grand Slam titles in singles and one in doubles, and finished as the year-end world No. 1 in singles in 2019, 2020 and 2021.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), Hopman Cup and Olympic Games are included in win–loss records.

 Singles

 Doubles

 Current after the 2022 Qatar Open.